-11-12 1 Full Year

-Prerequisite: 1) Completion of Honors Pre-Calculus with a B or better.
+- 1) Completion of Honors Pre-Calculus with a B or better.

-2) Teacher recommendation
+- 2) Teacher recommendation.

-4) Minimum of 25 on ACT math.
+- 3) Minimum of 25 on ACT math.

-Study Time Needed: 5 hours per week.

-AP Calculus problems are approached in three ways: graphically, numerically and algebraically.
-Topics covered will include limits, derivatives, and integrals along with their application to real world settings.
-All students will take the AP Calculus AB exam in the spring.
+AP Calculus problems are approached in four ways: algebraically, graphically, numerically, and verbally.
+Topics covered will include limits, derivatives, and integrals along with their application to real-world settings.
+All students are required to take the AP Calculus AB exam in the spring.